Marshall Islands legal and accounting and tax considerations in 2022

-- Marshall Islands companies are exempted from all income tax, dividends, interest, rents, royalties, and capital gains from the sale of company shares;
+- Marshall Islands companies are exempt from all income tax, dividends, interest, rents, royalties, and capital gains from the sale of company shares.

 Legal and compliance

-- From 1 January 2020, the Marshall Islands Government will require all Marshall Islands LLC’s comply with new substance requirements.
-Failure to comply with the above exposes the shareholders and directors to i) a fine of up to US$10,000 and ii) dissolution of their Company.
-Refer to this page (click link) for more details;
+- From 1 January 2020, all Marshall Islands LLCs must comply with substance requirements where a company must have an adequate i) number of qualified employees ii) physical presence in the country and iii) amount of expenditure incurred locally.
+Failure to comply with the above substance requirements exposes the shareholders and directors to the risk of i) a fine up to US$10,000 and ii) dissolution of their Company.
+Refer to this page (click link) for more details.

 - As the international standards continue to evolve, the Marshall Islands jurisdiction developed the Economic Substance Reporting requirement to ensure that the jurisdiction aligns with OECD and EU standards.

 - All non-resident domestic entities and foreign maritime entities, which i) meet the definition of a “relevant entity” and ii) derive income from a “relevant activity” must file an Economic Substance Report.
 All reporting are done through a secure online portal through the Marshall Islands International Registry website.